-Additions or changes to residences with single-family zoning may submit for plan review without design approval.
-Residences that have multi-family zoning would need a Development Review Minor approval for any exterior changes.
+Additions or changes to detached single family residences may submit for Construction Document plan review without a Development Review approval.
+Attached, condominium, and multi-family residential developments will need a Development Review Minor approval for any exterior changes.

-Submit the complete form with all attachments and pay the application fee at the One Stop Shop.
+Submit the complete form with all attachments and pay the application fee at the One Stop Shop, or submit online.

-City staff will review applications on a case-by-case basis and determine whether the proposed project is eligible for Staff Approval or must go through the Development Review Board process.
+City staff will review applications on a case-by-case basis and determine whether the proposed project is eligible for Development Review Minor or must go through the Development Review Board hearing process.